Keeping your child’s teeth healthy isn’t easy.

 To brush your child’s early teeth properly, you simply need to follow three steps:

-1) Brush each teeth individually, brushing each surface of the tooth for 5-7 seconds (roughly 20 seconds per tooth)
+1. Brush each teeth individually, brushing each surface of the tooth for 5-7 seconds (roughly 10 – 20 seconds per tooth).

-3) Make sure the bristles go in between the gaps that separate your baby’s teeth.
+3. Make sure the bristles go in between the gaps that separate your infant’s teeth.

 As the enamel of young teeth is thinner than that of an adult’s teeth, it is also important to brush your child’s teeth gently.

 You can ensure gentle brushing through using a soft bristled toothbrush and by holding the brush with a light grip.